-1. Basis of appeals
+1. Basis of Appeals

 - a.
-Upon receipt of HCD's notice that an application has been determined to be incomplete, or fail the threshold, applicants under this NOFA may appeal such decision(s) to HCD pursuant to this section. - No Applicant shall have the right to appeal a decision of HCD relating to another Applicant's eligibility, point score, award, denial of award, or any other matter related thereto. - c.
+Upon receipt of HCD's notice that an application has been determined to be incomplete or to have otherwise failed the threshold review, applicants under this NOFA may appeal such decision(s) to HCD pursuant to this section. - b.
+No Applicant shall have the right to appeal a decision of HCD relating to another Applicant's eligibility, point score, award, denial of award, or any other matter related thereto. - c.
 The appeal process provided herein applies solely to decisions HCD made in this program NOFA and does not apply to any decisions made with respect to any previously issued NOFAs or decisions to be made pursuant to future program NOFAs.

-2. Appeal process and deadlines
+2. Appeal Process and Deadlines

-a.
 To appeal a decision, Applicants must submit to HCD, by the deadline set forth in Subsection (b) below, a written appeal which states all relevant facts, arguments, and evidence upon which the appeal is based.
 The Applicant must provide a detailed reference to the area(s) of the application that provide clarification and substantiation for the basis of the appeal.
 No new or additional information will be accepted if this information would result in a competitive advantage to an Applicant.